WillHord/WebGL-BlockyFrog/README.md

 Blocky Frog is just that, a frog made from boxes.
 I made it in my CSE 160 Intro to Computer Graphics class using WebGL.
 Each limb is movable and the entire animal is animated.

+You can check it out [HERE](https://willhord.github.io/WebGL-BlockyFrog/BoxyFrog.html) or test it locally with the instructions below:

 ## Getting Started

 ### Prerequisites

-You will need an up to date version of Xcode with Swift v5 capabilities
+You will need the latest version of Javascript and a browser that supports WebGL (Chrome, Firefox, Safari, etc...)

 ```
 git clone https://github.com/WillHord/WebGL-BlockyFrog.git